edoardocastagnini/YOLOWorld/README.md

 An additional script, inference.py, allows you to run inference on custom images using any of the trained or pruned models:

-`python inference.py --model path/to/model.pt --source path/to/image.jpg`.
+`python inference.py --model path/to/model.pt --image path/to/image.jpg`.